Boudoir Posing Guide

 Feet and toes matter

 Always keep your toes pointed outwards, it really makes the difference.
 Keep your legs and feet together, one side slightly lower, maybe even crossed behind the other, bend your legs at the knees or put them side by side.

 This is a question I often get asked.
 It will make the shoot more fun if you have an idea of where to place your hands.
 It's important to keep them soft and delicate, don't close them or make a fist.
 Also remember to keep your fingers together although sometimes you may just need to separate them.
 Here are some suggestions to try with your hands:

 - Grab your hair

 Through out the shoot I will switch between delicate and bold poses.
 If you have anything sheer of fluffy, be sure to bring it with you.

 A few poses to try

 Follow the examples below and you will become a master at posing.
 This is just to get you started, feel free to create a few poses of your own!

 I hope this guide helped you understand how to pose during your boudoir session.
-After booking with us you will receive another guide with tips on where to purchase and how to fully prepare for your photo shoot, it's so easy to follow, I have already done all the work for you.
+After booking you will receive another guide with tips on what to bring, where to purchase and how to fully prepare for your photo shoot, it's so easy to follow and I have already done all the work for you.

 Be sure to purchase your deposit to reserve your specific date and time.
 Our team can't wait to work with you and create amazing portraits.